A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

 \subsection{Overview of the proof}

-As in \cite{KotschwarWangConical}, \cite{WangCylindrical}, our basic strategy is to use the correspondence between shrinkers and self-similar solutions to \eqref{eq:rf} to transform Theorem \ref{thm:main} into an equivalent problem of unique continuation for solutions to the Ricci flow, which we ultimately treat with the method of Carleman inequalities.
-The resulting singular problem of backward uniqueness, for a nonlinear weakly parabolic system, is substantially more complicated than those addressed in either \cite{KotschwarWangConical}, where the solutions extend smoothly to the terminal time slice, or in \cite{WangCylindrical} where the analysis reduces to that of a solution to a single scalar parabolic inequality.
-Our implementation of this strategy involves several new ingredients to overcome obstacles not present in these previous applications.
-We summarize the major steps of our argument now.
+As in \cite{KotschwarWangConical}, \cite{WangCylindrical}, our basic strategy is to use the correspondence between shrinkers and self-similar solutions to transform Theorem \ref{thm:main} into an equivalent problem of parabolic unique continuation for solutions to the Ricci flow, which we ultimately treat with the method of Carleman inequalities.
+However, the resulting problem of unique continuation we face here -- for a nonlinear, weakly parabolic system \emph{at the singular time} -- is more complicated than those addressed in either \cite{KotschwarWangConical} or \cite{WangCylindrical}.
+(In \cite{KotschwarWangConical}, by contrast, the problem is fundamentally nonsingular since the solutions extend smoothly to the terminal time slice-- in that case, the end of the common asymptotic cone.
+In \cite{WangCylindrical}, the problem, though singular in a similar way, reduces to the analysis of a solution to scalar parabolic inequality.)
+Our implementation of this strategy involves a number of new ingredients needed to overcome obstacles not present in these related problems.
+We summarize the major steps in our proof now.